 - 480 ml double cream (heavy cream), cold

-- 50 g Waitrose No °1 Madagascan Dark Chocolate 75%, shavings
+- 50 g Dark Chocolate shavings, shavings

 - Prepare a pan and preheat the oven.
 Grease and line the base and sides of a 23cm (9-inch) springform pan.
 Preheat your oven to 180°C (350°F).

 - Whip the eggs & sugar.
 Add the eggs, sugar, light brown sugar and vanilla extract into a medium-sized bowl.
 Using a hand-held electric whisk, whip on medium-high speed until the mixture is light and creamy, about 4 minutes.
-When lifting out the whisk, you want to be able to see trails of the mixture for a few seconds.
+When lifting out the whisk, you want to see trails of the mixture for a few seconds.

 - Add the dry ingredients and fold through.
-Sift into the egg bowl, the flour, cocoa powder, baking powder, and espresso powder and add the salt.
+Sift into the egg bowl the flour, cocoa powder, baking powder, and espresso powder and add the salt.
 Mix at low speed until just a few flour streaks remain.

 - Add the melted chocolate.
 Add the melted chocolate into the batter and fold through with a rubber spatula.
 Make sure to scrape the bottom of the bowl as you fold until the ingredients are combined and smooth.